Model Arab League: Conferences

+List of Conferences

+The College regional and national conferences include (as of 2020):

 The Southeast and the Northeast conferences are both the oldest and largest regional conferences and draw in several hundred participants every year.

 Councils and Topics

 Model Arab League conferences are divided into councils that each focus on a specific area of Arab League policy.
-Although the councils offered by international conferences such as the Cairo International MAL tend to fluctuate, the National Council on U.S.-Arab Relations (NCUSAR) assures that most simulations within the US share common councils and structure from year to year.
+Although the councils offered by international conferences such as the Cairo International MAL tend to fluctuate, The National Council on US - Arab Relations (NCUSAR) assures that most simulations within the U.S. share common councils and structure from year to year.

+The Councils

 The NCUSAR-sponsored council list consists of eight councils, though not all of the councils are simulated at all models.